This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 Most of us have probably pedaled a Schwinn Banana cruiser before.
 So it is fun to see another brand try to bring a similar concept back to the brand.

-The seat height is also only 12.2″ making it much easier for smaller children to be able to get on.
+The saddle or seat height is also only 12.2″, making it much easier for smaller children to be able to get on.

 Just like the Strider, this one has the EVA foam tires so you aren’t going to be chasing an air pump every time your kid wants to ride.